 Citizen's Guide to Colorado Auto Collision Coverage

-How Colorado collision coverage works, when Part IV pays for damage to your own vehicle, and which policy clauses usually control repair, valuation, total-loss, salvage, deductible, betterment, rental, and appraisal disputes.
+How Colorado collision coverage works, when Part IV pays for damage to your own vehicle, and which policy clauses usually control repair, valuation, total-loss, salvage, deductible, betterment, rental, towing, storage, and appraisal disputes.

 Why this guide matters